 The event was held at Treasure Island, which is located in the San Francisco bay.
 The exposition opened first for eight months starting in February 1939.
 And, then re-opened in May of 1940 for another four months.

-But, William Asher’s post cards of Nevada provides important views of life in Nevada in the two or three year period before World War Two.
+But, William Asher’s post cards of Nevada provide important views of what Nevada looked like in the three year period before World War Two.

 A list of known Asher Post Cards of Nevada and other details of his work.

 - An upper case “A” attached to a “P.” This is most common Asher credit information.
 Sometime the line through the A extends to the right and it looks like a backwards K attached to the P

 - “Asher’ Photo” is found on Ashers post cards with long printed captions.

 Asher’s post card focus in Nevada was south of Reno, coming into Nevada through U.S. 50 and then up to U.S. 40 and east to Elko and then south to Ely on U.S. 93.

 More than two dozen post cards of Carson City have been identified while only a few of Reno.

 And while, Asher produced a number of post cards of coming into Lake Tahoe, on the California side coming into Nevada along U.S. 50.

 On the Nevada side, at this point, it appears Asher’s focus was that of “Cave Rock” a popular site for both professional and amateur photographers.